WebFuzzing/EvoMaster/README.md

   as long as an OpenAPI schema is provided.
 However, results will be worse than whitebox testing (e.g., due to lack of bytecode analysis).

+* _Authentication_: we support auth based on authentication headers and cookies.
+   However, at the moment we do not support OAuth.

 __Known limitations__: